Socialist Rifle Association

-The Socialist Rifle Association (SRA) is an American socialist firearm organization that is dedicated to "providing working class people the information they need to be effectively armed for self and community defense."
-The group advocates for Second Amendment gun rights from a mostly left-wing perspective.
+The Socialist Rifle Association (SRA) is a socialist gun rights advocacy group based in the United States, which is dedicated to "providing working class people the information they need to be effectively armed for self and community defense."
+The group advocates for Second Amendment gun rights from a left-wing perspective.

 Background

-The Socialist Rifle Association was initially created as a Facebook page in 2013, as "something of a joke".
-As time went on, supporters decided to make it a reality, and incorporated as a limited liability company in New Mexico.
-On October 10, 2018, the Socialist Rifle Association Inc. was founded in Kansas under the 501(c)(4) tax code provision.
+The Socialist Rifle Association was created as a Facebook page in 2013, initially as something as a joke.
+As time went on, its supporters decided to make it a reality, and incorporated as a limited liability company (LLC) in New Mexico.
+On October 8, 2018, the Socialist Rifle Association Inc. was founded in Kansas, under the 501(c)(4) tax code provision.
 On October 16, 2018, a merger agreement was agreed between the two extant SRA nonprofits.